irtf-nwcrg/rg-materials/ietf103-2018-11/ietf103_nwcrg_minutes.md

 A (Kazuhisa Matsuzono): We still have to work on specific sections and will be back during the next IETF 104 in Prague.
 We should be ready for WGLC at that moment.

-Q (Dave Oran - Independant Network Systems Research & Design) (on the new milesones) There's a possible confusion in the wording with "computing in the network": how can NC help computing in the network and how to use computing in the network to implement NC.
+Q (Dave Oran - Network Systems Research & Design) (on the new milesones) There's a possible confusion in the wording with "computing in the network": how can NC help computing in the network and how to use computing in the network to implement NC.
 A: yes, there are two things.

 Q (Hitoshi Asaeda - NICT): NC with ICN as a solution is a new milestones (rather than from the requirements and challenges view point).